CONDO-HOTELS Phase 2

 Buying a Phase 2

-There are many questions about how to handle the bookings already made by the seller that the Buyer will inherit.
+There are many questions about how to handle the personal reservations already made by the seller that the Buyer will inherit.
 Although at this stage we are relying on the seller doing what is agreed to in the Contract of Purchase and Sale, the reality is that integrity is all we have to go on.
 The relationship is between the owner and management.
 Are you going to take the seller to small claims court because he didn’t reserve or cancel the booking identified in the contract?
 Probably not.
+However, this is another area of the contract that is important to get right.

 Transfer of Personal Bookings

-- The Seller’s PAA calendar automatically transfers to the buyer.
+2. The Seller’s PAA calendar automatically transfers to the buyer for the remainder of the season.

-- The Seller can cancel the PAA dates 31 days out.
+4. The Seller can cancel the PAA dates a minimum of 30 days before the start of the reservation.
 There may be a cancellation fee.
+Again, this varies for each Phase 2.

-- Knowing the Seller’s PAA allows us to determine a closing date, especially if the buyer wants to use the property for themselves.
+5. Knowing the Seller’s PAA allows the buyer’s realtor to determine a closing date, especially if the buyer wants to use the property for themselves.

 Writing the Offer